 - Parkinson’s disease

-it is important to note that the goal of the treatment is to eliminate pain in shoulder as well as completely maintain and preserve all range of motion in the shoulder.
+it is important to note that the goal of the treatment is to eliminate pain in the shoulder as well as completely maintain and preserve all range of motion in the shoulder.
 This is predominantly achieved by carefully customized exercises by a healthcare professional.

-Consulting a sports therapist can shorten the duration of this ailment and completely eliminate the symptoms, a sports therapist with an arsenal to tackle this ailment can be sole difference between an elongated perseverance of symptoms and instant relief.
+Consulting a sports therapist can shorten the duration of this ailment and eliminate the symptoms, a sports therapist with an arsenal to tackle this ailment can be the sole difference between elongated perseverance of symptoms and instant relief.
 Adhering to the exercises administered by the health care professional is also very important.

-However in some cases, stronger pain killers are prescribed.
+However, in some cases, stronger pain killers are prescribed.